-Our work with educators is grounded in the Re-imagining Migration framework and mission, working to advance the education and well-being of immigrant-origin youth, decrease bias and hatred against these youth and help all young people develop the understanding and habits of mind, heart, and civic participation to nurture inclusive communities and healthy democracies.
+Our work with educators is grounded in the Re-imagining Migration framework and mission to advance the education and well-being of immigrant-origin youth, decrease bias and hatred against young people of diverse origins, and help rising generations develop the critical understanding and empathy necessary to build and sustain welcoming and inclusive communities.

 Some of the organizations we work with include the American Federation of Teacher’s Share My Lesson, the Boston Public Schools, the Everett Public Schools, Santa Clara County Department of Education, the National Gallery of Art, Project Zero at the Harvard Graduate School of Education, the Smithsonian Learning Lab, the Tenement Museum, and many others.
 Reach out to see how we might be able to support your work.